operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ```execute
 kubectl get pods -n my-mariadb-operator-app
 ```
-Wait till the Status of pods are "Running".
+Wait till the STATUS of pods are "Running".

 You will see a similar Output as below: